-In a classroom During break time For unexpected critical incidents during class time, staff should use basic defusing techniques: For an unexpected critical indicent during break time staff should use the following: Avoid escalating the problem behaviour: Avoid shouting, cornering the student, moving into the student's space, touching or grabbing the student, sudden responses, sarcasm, becoming defensive, communicating anger and frustration through body language.
-Physical Fight, potential threat of harm to self or others by physical fight - 7.
-Maintain the safety of yourself and others in the immediate area.
-Instruct students to move away from the area.
-If in a classroom, students are to exit the classroom and go to the closest staffroom Maintain calmness, respect and detachment: Model the behaviour you want students to adopt, stay calm and controlled, use a serious measured tone, choose your language carefully, avoid humiliating the student, be matter of fact and avoid responding with a staff member present.
-8. Remember the 3 P's: Position, Posture and Proximity (MAPA) 9.
-Provide clear instruction to students 'Stop and emotionally.
-If appropriate approach the student in a non- threatening manner: Move slowly and deliberately toward the problem situation, speak privately to the student/s where possible, speak calmly and respectfully, minimise body language, keep a reasonable distance, establish eye level position, be brief, stay with the agenda, acknowledge cooperation, withdraw if the situation escalates. move away', 10.
-Seek assistance from other staff members - repeat verbal instruction to 'Stop and move away', 11.
-Student peer group may assist in separating the individuals involved if they have failed to follow instruction to 'stop and move away', 12.
-Physical restraint should follow the low, medium then high levels and may be required as a last Follow through: If the student starts displaying the appropriate behaviour briefly acknowledge their choice and re-direct other students' attention towards their usual work/activity.
-If the student continues with the problem behaviour, then remind resort.
-Safety to yourself and the students involved should guide the option chosen: An example of low intervention: • Verbal Direction to act in a safe manner, to move away from the situation 5.
-Debrief: At an appropriate time when there is low risk of re-escalation, help the student to identify the sequence of events that led to the unacceptable Using student bag to limit student movement by taking hold of the bag to reducing ability of student to move forward towards the other student to continue the physical interaction.
-An example of medium intervention: behaviour, pinpoint decision moments during the sequence of events, evaluate decisions made, and identify acceptable decision options for future situations.
-If the behaviour of the student does not de-escalate • Securing student arms by taking hold of them, preferably below the elbow (minimising potential of soft tissue damage) to minimise movement and contact with the other student. and there is a threat of harm to self or others, the teacher should remove the rest of the students from An example of high intervention:
+For unexpected critical incidents during class time, staff should use basic defusing techniques:

+- Avoid escalating the problem behaviour: Avoid shouting, cornering the student, moving into the student's space, touching or grabbing the student, sudden responses, sarcasm, becoming defensive, communicating anger and frustration through body language. - Maintain calmness, respect and detachment: Model the behaviour you want students to adopt, stay calm and controlled, use a serious measured tone, choose your language carefully, avoid humiliating the student, be matter of fact and avoid responding emotionally. - 3.
+If appropriate approach the student in a non-threatening manner: Move slowly and deliberately toward the problem situation, speak privately to the student/s where possible, speak calmly and respectfully, minimise body language, keep a reasonable distance, establish eye level position, be brief, stay with the agenda, acknowledge cooperation, withdraw if the situation escalates. - 4.
+Follow through: If the student starts displaying the appropriate behaviour briefly acknowledge their choice and re-direct other students' attention towards their usual work/activity.
+If the student continues with the problem behaviour, then remind them of the expected school behaviour and identify consequences of continued unacceptable behaviour. - 5.
+Debrief: At an appropriate time when there is low risk of re-escalation, help the student to identify the sequence of events that led to the unacceptable behaviour, pinpoint decision moments during the sequence of events, evaluate decisions made, and identify acceptable decision options for future situations.

+If the behaviour of the student does not de-escalate and there is a threat of harm to self or others, the teacher should remove the rest of the students from